JenSchumann/JenSchumann.github.io/Projects/Project_One/Nines_Alive/readme.md

 1. After MVP established: Player 1 & 2 (prompted?) to input their names to be shown above their playing field (see wireframe).

-2. When user presses start game (or deal cards) computer deals 9 random squares w/numbers printed on them to to player 1.
+2. When user presses start game (or deal cards) computer deals random # of squares w/numbers printed on them to to player 1.
 They have 30 seconds to click on all the 9s on the screen.
-Then player 2 has their turn.

 3. Rounds 2-9 repeat w/some variation in time & number squares to address.